Military Ethics and Conflicts of Interest

 Candor is the forthright offering of unrequested information.
 It is necessary according to the gravity of the situation and the nature of the relationships.
 Candor is required when a reasonable person would feel betrayed if the information were withheld.
 In some circumstances, silence is dishonest; yet in other circumstances, disclosing information would be wrong and perhaps unlawful.

 Being faithful to one’s convictions is part of integrity.
-Following principles, acting with honor, maintaining independent judgment, and performing duties with impartiality help to maintain integrity and avoid conflicts of interest and hypocrisy.
+Following principles, acting with honor, maintaining independent judgment, and performing duties with impartiality help to maintain the integrity and avoid conflicts of interest and hypocrisy.

 Fidelity, faithfulness, allegiance, and devotion are all synonyms for loyalty.
 Loyalty is the bond that holds the nation and the Federal Government together and the balm against dissension and conflict.
 It is not blind obedience or unquestioning acceptance of the status quo.
 Loyalty requires careful balancing of various interests, values, and institutions in the interest of harmony and cohesion.